-4. Use digital means to tell you myth
+4. Use digital means to tell your story

-One feature that sets luxury brands apart from mass brands is the myth.
-More than an origin story, the myth shares the beliefs and values associated with the luxury brand, while teasing out a sort of mystery or legend associated with the brand’s founder or icon.
+One feature that sets luxury brands apart from mass brands is the brand’s story.
+The story shares the beliefs and values associated with the luxury brand, while teasing out a sort of mystery or legend associated with the brand’s founder or icon.

-Luxury brands have always told their myth to attract customers, but the digital sphere offers even more ways to vocalize the origin myth.
+Luxury brands have always told their story to attract customers, but the digital sphere offers even more ways to vocalize their narrative.

 Brands might create videos to share online, offer a high-profile influencer a visit to their facility (which must then be shared socially), tell their story on their website or use other digital means.

-Get inspired by Glenfiddich’s YouTube channel, which offers educational videos, “sneak peeks” at new whiskeys, and “behind the scenes” glimpses into the esteemed distillery’s myth.
+Get inspired by Glenfiddich’s YouTube channel, which offers educational videos, “sneak peeks” at new whiskeys, and “behind the scenes” glimpses into the esteemed distillery’s story.